BenjaminH1992/habit-tracker/README.md

 The SQLite database is created automatically on first run.
 No manual database setup is required.

+## Predefined Habits
+The application automatically creates five predefined habits on first launch (three daily and two weekly).
+These habits can be tracked, analyzed, or deleted like any user-created habit.

 ## Application Features
 The application provides a menu-driven interface that allows users to:
 - Add Habits (daily or weekly)